History ofEuroVelo

 2021

-- First ever EuroVelo General Meeting (EVGM) is held in Barcelona the day before the largest EuroVelo & Cycling Tourism Conference to date, which attracts over 300 participants in-person and online.
+- The first-ever EuroVelo General Meeting (EVGM) is held in Barcelona the day before the largest EuroVelo & Cycling Tourism Conference to date, which attracts over 300 participants in person and online.